cilium/cilium/Documentation/helm-values.rst

      - Enable use of per endpoint routes instead of routing via the cilium_host interface.
      - bool
      - ``false``
-   * - :spelling:ignore:`endpointStatus`
-     - Enable endpoint status.
-Status can be: policy, health, controllers, log and / or state.
-For 2 or more options use a space.
-     - object
-     - ``{"enabled":false,"status":""}``
    * - :spelling:ignore:`eni.awsEnablePrefixDelegation`
      - Enable ENI prefix delegation
      - bool